 I am a very high energy, passionate and personable teacher!
+My personal art practice involves drawing comic books, as well as traditional landscape and portrait painting.
 My goal is to awaken a student's hidden talents and build their self-confidence.
 Besides leading classroom activities and workshops, I also can deliver a 30 to 45-minute artist talk that touches on bullying and goal setting.
 I've done these talks to entire schools gathered in their gymnasiums, so I'm comfortable in many different situations.
 I have taught art to young people (K through 12) for over 17 years, through the ArtStarts "Artists in the Classroom" program around the Lower Mainland, and previously at the Armory Centre for the Arts where taught art in public and private schools around Los Angeles, California.
-In 2007, I won The Robert Rauschenberg "Power of Art" Award: the highest honour for teaching art to children and adults with mental and physical disabilities in the entire United States.
+In 2007, I won The Robert Rauschenberg "Power of Art" Award: the highest honour for teaching art to children and adults with mental and physical challenges in the entire United States.
 I currently teach drawing at Emily Carr University of Art and Design in Vancouver.
-My personal art practice involves drawing, painting and performance.
-As an official Canadian "war artist" from 2009-2015, I made landscape drawings while traveling faster than the speed of sound in an F-18 Hornet fighter jet plane (the subject of an acclaimed 2014 documentary film), and I am the first person to have made paintings while standing at the actual North Pole!
+As an official Canadian "war artist" from 2009-2015, I made landscape drawings while traveling faster than the speed of sound in a CF-18 "Hornet" fighter jet plane (the subject of an acclaimed 2014 documentary film), and I am the first person to have made paintings while standing at the actual North Pole!
 I like to talk about these adventures because it shows young people that there are many different kinds of art beyond the boring stuff we read about in textbooks!

 I can easily attest that Michael is one of the most talented teachers I have worked with.
 He begins each class by establishing an atmosphere where students feel safe to be vulnerable, in order to explore ideas, materials and techniques outside of their comfort zones.
 His students also seemed highly engaged and excited to be taking his classes.
 Christopher Michlig, Armory Center for the Arts